Ignacio Taboada

 Quantum Mechanics II (Phys-4143)

-(Graduate) Particle Astrophysics (Phys-8803)
+Particle Astrophysics (Special Topics)

 Research Interests:

 IceCube has discovered an all-sky, apparently isotropic, flux of neutrinos.
 The class or classes of sources, responsible for this flux remain unknown.
 Active Galaxies are a top candidate, though it is unclear what subclass of Active Galaxies are the relevant ones.
+IceCube has also discovered neutrinos from the Milky Way, which are probably due to a mixture of individual neutrino sources and the diffuse neutrino emission due to cosmic ray propagation throughout the Galaxy.

 My group focuses broadly on the search for astrophysics sources of high-energy neutrinos.